5.14SEQUENCE (GENERATOR)

 Warning

-Incorrect use of the ALTER SEQUENCE statement (changing the current value of the sequence or generator) is likely to break the logical integrity of data, or result in primary key or unique constraint violations.
+Incorrect use of ALTER SEQUENCE — changing the current value of the sequence or generator — is likely to break the logical integrity of data, or result in primary key or unique constraint violations.

 INCREMENT [BY] allows you to change the sequence increment for the NEXT VALUE FOR expression.